CCI-MOC/hil/docs/network-drivers.md

 * ``hil.ext.switches.n3000``, for Dell N3000 series switches.
 * ``hil.ext.switches.dellnos9``, for Dell switches running Dell Networking OS 9.

-All switches may or may not have certain capabilities.
+Different switches may or may not have certain capabilities.
 The `show_switch` call can be used to see what a switch is capable of.
 Currently, HIL exposes the following switch capabilities: